China Delights 10 Days

 Day 3 - Beijing (AB, L)

 Beijing has served as the capital of five dynasties over a period of 800 years.
 Today, visit Tiananmen Square, the second largest public square in the world, and the Forbidden City, the Chinese imperial palace from the Ming to Qing dynasty.
 Tour the exquisite Summer Palace, the largest preserved ancient imperial garden in China, and a former summer resort for Emperors.
 Then, visit a Tong Ren Tang to learn about traditional Chinese medicine, which has existed for thousands of years.
-Tonight, you can choose to attend an optional tour with dinner, a large scale dramatic musical-"The Golden Mask Dynasty" (USD$65/RMB340).
+Tonight, you can choose to attend an optional tour, a large scale dramatic musical-"The Golden Mask Dynasty" (USD$50/p).

 Today's highlight is an excursion to the majestic Great Wall, the most famous image of China, and a chance to climb a portion of this 3,700-mile marvel.
 Visit one of the largest Jade Exhibitions in Asia enroute.
 After lunch, see skilled artisans at work at a Cloisonné" Factory.
 Then we will pass by modern exteriors of the Bird's Nest and Water Cube.
 Your welcome banquet includes the local delicacy, Peking Roast Duck.